Samherji

-Þorsteinn Már Baldvinsson is the current CEO, having resumed that role in February of 2021 after having stepped down on 14 November 2019, with Björgólfur Jóhannesson acting as CEO in the interim.
+Þorsteinn Már Baldvinsson, one of the founders, has been Samherji's CEO since the company's inception in 1983.
+Baldvinsson resumed that role in February of 2021 after having stepped down on 14 November 2019, with Björgólfur Jóhannesson acting as CEO in the interim.

-Samherji owns nearly 16% of the transferable quotas in the Icelandic fisheries sector.
+In January 2023, Samherji Ísland ehf., a subsidiary of Samherji hf., controlled 7,27% of the transferable quotas in the Icelandic fisheries sector.